How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 Simplify The Jargon.
 Make sure you don’t use technical jargon and stick to plain language in a way that is easy to understand for non-native English speakers (who will likely be handling your manual).
 This way, you won’t come across major misunderstandings halfway through production.

 Contact The Supplier.
-Contact the supplier and ask for input about your production manual.
+Contact the supplier and request their input on your production manual.
 Ensure they understand the instructions clearly, then sign a written contract to deliver the manual.

 Get It Approved.
 You must pass this manual to all shareholders for approval if you're a large company.
 Distribute it and take your time until you get final approval.

 Test The Manual.
-Test the manual at home to see if you have the tools and pieces needed to assemble the product.
+Test the manual at home to ensure you have the necessary tools and pieces to assemble the product.
 This should indicate that the manual is practical.

 To wrap up, once you’ve written and distributed a production manual, the final step is implementing it on a large scale.
 The only way to test its effectiveness is to use it and review the outcome.